ibrahimahtsham/sigmafy/README.md

 bro ate dinner
 i've GYAT to see that
-cuz eating DINNER in 2024 is crazy 💀 that is such a "eating dinner" ahh sentence, like bro is dinnermaxxing we got bro eating dinner before GTA 6 💀
+cuz eating DINNER in 2024 (Now with 2025 update) is crazy 💀 that is such a "eating dinner" ahh sentence, like bro is dinnermaxxing we got bro eating dinner before GTA 6 💀